progrium/darwinkit/README.md

 The high-level API is meant to be platform agnostic, so you can imagine windriver and linuxdriver equivalent projects.
 It's also based on a non-Go specific communication protocol, so this API could be exposed to other languages.

+## Development Notes

+As far as we know, due to limitations of Go modules, we often need to add `replace` directives to our `go.mod` during development to work against a local checkout of some dependency (like qtalk).
+However, these should not be versioned, so for now we encourage you to use `git update-index --skip-worktree go.mod` on your checkout if you need to add `replace` directives.
+When updates need to be checked in, `git update-index --no-skip-worktree go.mod` can be used to reverse this change to your local repo.

 ## Thanks

 The original `objc` and `variadic` packages were written by Mikkel Krautz.
 The `variadic` package makes everything possible since